ibraheemalayan/factory_opengl_simulation/README.md

 to make the project portable, [Docker](https://www.docker.com) containers were used as a runtime enviroment.

 ### Prerequisites ✅
+* To run in a docker container

     * Docker : to make the project portable, [Docker](https://www.docker.com) containers were used as a runtime enviroment.

     * VNC client

+* To run in a virtual machine
+    * just a desktop linux

 ### Setup ⚙️